Dreams of medicine and pills: the small capsules with which your life asks what exactly you lack

 Astrological note: The dream of confusion among medicines often arrives during tense transits of Neptune through the 6th or 3rd house, during its aspects to Mercury, and during periods of Jupiter overloading your 6th house.
 Pisces, Geminis, and Virgos recognize this dream especially precisely.
 If Neptune is now touching your Mercury — the Guardian gets lost among the options, and the dream conveys this through a medicine cabinet in which everything is “important,” and so nothing is taken.

 You know exactly what you need now — and cannot find it.
 The needed remedy is not in the pharmacies; left at home; run out; no one will prescribe it.
 You search, ask, wait in line.
-In the body — a familiar helplessness: I know what would help, and I cannot get it.
+A familiar helplessness lives in the body: I know what would help, and I cannot get it.

-Your Inner Child speaks here — the part that very precisely feels what it lacks and suffers when this is “out of reach.”
-This dream comes when there is a real lack in your reality: there is no nearby that doctor, that person, that support, that space, that quiet that would really heal you.
+Across this empty counter, your Inner Child grieves — the part that very precisely feels what it lacks and suffers when this is “out of reach.”
+This dream comes when there is a real lack in your reality: there is no doctor, no person, no support, no space, no quiet nearby that would really heal you.
 The Child does not fantasize — it shows a specific deficit you often hide from yourself under “well, I will manage.”

-If the needed medicine is temporarily unavailable — it is worth thinking what could be a temporary substitute without harm: a simple conversation, a walk, an earlier sleep, a refusal of a load.
-If the deficit is long-standing — there is a zone in your life into which you have long not invested, and it is worth gradually replenishing it, instead of waiting for a miracle.
-If someone nearby promises to bring it — there is help around you, and it is worth not refusing it out of pride.
+If the needed medicine is temporarily unavailable, it is worth thinking about what could be a temporary substitute without harm: a simple conversation, a walk, an earlier sleep, dropping one of your loads.
+If the deficit is long-standing, there is a zone in your life you have long stopped investing in, and it is worth gradually replenishing it rather than waiting for a miracle.
+If someone nearby promises to bring it, there is help around you, and it is worth not refusing it out of pride.

 Ask yourself: “Which specific ‘medicine’ is missing in my life right now — what support, what person, what quiet — and what can I do to receive at least part of it?”